Insight Treatment is Now Clear Behavioral Health!

 Written by:

-While using drugs or alcohol often begins as a way to cope with life stressors, pain management, or even social anxiety, it’s all too common for these substances to lead to addiction over time.
+While using alcohol often begins as a way to cope with life stressors, pain management, or even social anxiety, it’s all too common for these substances to lead to addiction over time.

-If you’re dependent on drugs or alcohol, you might notice that you experience withdrawal symptoms.
+If you’re dependent on alcohol, you might notice that you experience withdrawal symptoms.
 You might have difficulty performing at work or school, maintaining close relationships, or have poor sleep habits.
-If you struggle to stop using drugs or alcohol despite negative consequences to your health, you might be struggling with an addiction [1].
+If you struggle to stop using alcohol despite negative consequences to your health, you might be struggling with an addiction [1].

-Acknowledging that you are physically dependent on drugs or alcohol is the hardest step, but getting help is possible.
-According to recent studies, approximately 85 to 95% of people who complete a residential drug rehab program report remaining abstinent from drugs nine months after discharge.
-Additionally, around 76% of inpatient alcohol rehab patients stay sober three months post-treatment, and 69% of people remain sober for six months [2].
+Acknowledging that you are physically dependent on alcohol is the hardest step, but getting help is possible.
+According to recent studies, approximately 85 to 95% of people who complete a residential drug rehab program report remaining abstinent from substances nine months after discharge.
+Additionally, around 76% of inpatient alcohol rehab patients stay sober for three months post-treatment, and 69% of people remain sober for six months [2].

-Finding the courage to seek help might be difficult, but professional substance abuse treatment through residential rehab or alcohol detox facilities could change your life for the better.
+Finding the courage to seek help might be difficult, but professional substance abuse treatment through alcohol detox centers could change your life for the better.

 Understanding the Path to Recovery

-If you’re struggling with an addiction or alcohol use disorder, there are many treatment options available, such as inpatient detox, residential rehab, outpatient treatment programs, and talk therapy.
-While the various treatment options might feel overwhelming, connecting with an addiction provider can help you navigate the decision-making process and offer support and guidance for the next steps in your recovery.
+If you’re struggling with an addiction or alcohol use disorder, there are many treatment options available, such as inpatient detox, residential rehab, and outpatient treatment programs.
+While the various treatment options might feel overwhelming, connecting with Clear Behavioral Health can get you properly assessed to enter the right treatment program for you.

 Related: Addiction Recovery Stages: Milestones on the Path to Freedom